jrpacha/240032-Practices-2_10-2_11-2_12-2_13-Thermal-Problems-in-Quadrilaterals-and-with-Convetion-BC/README.md

 ### P2.13 - The same problem using a triangular and quadrilateral elements and convection BC

-You can find the session's guide ---together with other extra material files---, at Toni Susin's 'Numerical Factory',
+You can find the session's guide ---together with other extra material files---, at professor Antonio Susin's 'Numerical Factory',

 https://numfactory.upc.edu/numfactory/subjects/?subject=FEM&version=etseib&lang=en&section=2&subsection=P